 Scotland Yard have announced that on tomorrow’s Student Protest some police have been allocated use of plastic bullets (also known as baton rounds) to fire at ‘extreme cases’ but with the decision being made by the officers as to when it becomes ‘extreme’.
 When you hear that they are plastic bullets it almost sounds like a fun toy doesn’t it?
 We’ve all happily shot nerf guns at friends, pets, elderly relatives, watched the foam dart bounce gleefully off their head as they try and enjoy a sandwich amidst childish giggling that you’ve just totally taken them down.
 But you step up from that, even to air guns, and people lose eyes, suffer severe bruising and can get quite injured.
-When you get to the level of baton rounds you realise they are barely different from normal bullets.
+And if you really want to take it to another level you can find the best airsoft gun here.
+But when you get to the level of baton rounds you realise they are barely different from normal bullets.
 If you see the official description of them they are ‘non-lethal’ weapons and yet there are hundreds of examples of people dying after being subjected by such fire.
 Northern Ireland is a prime case of this, from the 70s to the 80s with lots of injuries and 14 people dying including nine children.
 This is most definitely not ‘non-lethal’.

 So once we’ve got past the fact that making the weapons sounds like toys is a distraction and con, we have to wonder why on Earth the police have been allocated such weapons to use against students?
 Yes there was trouble at the last mass student protest last September, with the attack on Millbank, but it was by a very select few, most of whom have been condemned by the student population and several who weren’t even students, more just trouble makers joining in to demean the entire event.
 These people will always be at protests, but violence isn’t helped by provocation and announcing police have such weaponry at their disposal makes those going nervous.
 Nervous people react badly and on the spur of the moment and if anything is going to cause aggregation and dissent its seeing a bunch of armed, over eager, cocky, violent riot police descending on a crowd of peaceful protestors as though its a war of sorts.